Skip to main content

 Ruth Midianga is a second year graduate Social Work student at the School of Social Work Masters Program.
 She aspires to become a licensed clinical social worker.
 Her personal interests are working with mental illness and children and young adults.
 She has graduated from New Jersey City University with her Bachelors of Science in Public Health.
 During her free time, she likes to ride her bike near the waterfront or write in her journal.

-Recreation Committee Chair: Nellie Agosta
+Recreation Committee Chair: VACANT

 Contact: recreation@gsa.rutgers.edu

-Diversity, Equity, and Inclusion (DEI) Committee Co-chairs:
+Diversity, Equity, and Inclusion (DEI) Committee Chair:

 Contact: diversity@gsa.rutgers.edu